Teaching & Learning

-To develop students as partners in the learning process requires us to create a culture where opt-out is removed and students are trained to be self-regulated learners.
+Developing students as partners in the learning process requires us to create a culture where opt-out is removed and students are trained to be self-regulated learners.
 They need to understand how they learn and confidently use strategies to plan, monitor and evaluate their work.
-Our most effective learners model these behaviours but we need to model these explicitly for all students.
+Our most effective learners model these behaviours, but we need to model these explicitly for all students.

 The EEF Teaching and Learning Toolkit highlights that self-regulation approaches have consistently high levels of impact, with students making an average of seven months’ additional progress.

-These strategies are usually more effective when taught in collaborative groups so that learners can support reach other and make their thinking explicit through discussion.
+These strategies are usually more effective when taught in collaborative groups so that learners can support each other and make their thinking explicit through discussion.

 The potential impact of these approaches is high, but can be difficult to achieve in practice as they require pupils to take greater responsibility for their learning and develop their understanding of what is required to succeed.

 Cooperative learning is a structured approach to learning that is designed to actively engage every student and provide them with opportunities to talk about their learning.
 All students benefit from the coaching, encouragement and feedback that cooperative learning provides.
 It also enhances memory for learning because students have to think, articulate and re-present their learning.

 The Education Endowment Foundation have found significant benefits and positive impact of cooperative learning.